verydxz/spark-playground/docs/hive-setup.md

 * Configure Hive (you can do it in host machine)
   * extract Hive in synced folder `shared` and rename it `hive`
-  * hive's logs are in `local /tmp` folder, we will leave where it is as this is only a test env
+  * hive's logs are in the machine's `/tmp` folder, we will leave where it is as this is only a test env

 * Initialize Hive (in virtual machine)
   * `vagrant ssh master`